Featured

 Robbery (s.
 322 (1)) Laws in Canada

-What is Robbery?
 Robbery is a violent property offence that is considered one of the most serious under Canadian criminal law.
 Individuals charged with robbery are often subsequently charged with other violent offences including assault and theft.
 The offence is covered under s.
-343 of the Criminal Code of Canada (the “Code”) and is a straight indictable offence, meaning the expected punishment is ...
+343 of the Criminal Code of Canada (the “Code”) and is a straight indictable offence, meaning the expected punishment is more serious.
+There are ...

 Drug Trafficking (s.5 of the CDSA) Laws in Canada